Arclen/CS-1337/README.md

 # CS-1337_Assignments
-Homework for my CS class
+Just some code to practice for my CS class